mmore500/signalgp-lite/joss/paper.md

 # Statement of need

-`signalgp-lite` fills a niche for event-driven applications that do not require a high level of customizability at runtime, but instead benefit from a considerable speed-up.
+`signalgp-lite` fills a niche for interaction-heavy genetic programming applications that can tolerate trading a high level of customizability at runtime for a considerable speed-up.
-Despite being able to simulate evolution at generation rates that greately exceed real-life experiements, the scale of artifical life simulations is profoundly limited by available computational resources.
+Despite being able to simulate evolution at generation rates that greately exceed biological experiements, the scale of artifical life simulations is profoundly limited by available computational resources.
-A large population size is required to study ecological effects, the transition to multicelularity, and the role of rare events in evolution.
+Large population sizes are essential to studying ecological effects, the transition to multicelularity, and the role of rare events in evolution.
-Our genetic programming framework allows for a considerable speedup, allowing users to perform larger-scale artificial life situations.
+In addition to leveraging parallel and distributed computing resources, Our genetic programming framework allows for a considerable speedup, allowing users to perform larger-scale artificial life situations.

+## Benchmarking Results

+The main goal of this library is to accelerate execution of event-driven genetic programs.
+We performed a set of microbenchmarks to quantify the effectiveness of `signalgp-lite`'s optimizations.

+Cache size limitations profoundly affect memory access time, which is key to performance [cite?].
+In order to determine how the libary performs at different caching levels, benchmarks were performed across different orders of magnitude of memory usages.
+We altered memory usage through agent counts, ranging from 1 to 32768.
+\autoref{fig:bench-wall} shows wall-clock times measured using Google Benchmark version x.y.z.

+We performed five microbenchmark experiments, overviewed below.

+### control

+This experiemnt verifies the validity of our benchmarking process.
+While there is some uncertainty inherent to the benchmarking enviroment, the 1x wall speedup means that our results are not directly affected by our experimental aparatus, so that any differences in other experiments stem solely from differences between SignalGP and `signalgp-lite`.

+### nop

+Benchmarking the `nop` instruction alone isolates the performance impact of executing `signalgp-lite`'s byte-code interpreter compared to SignalGP's lamda-based instructions.

+We observe a 10 to 30 times speedup based on this change.

+### arithmetic

+The arithmetic benchmark adds to the prior improvements the performance effect of `signalgp-lite`'s registers being fixed-length arrays compared to SignalGP variable-length vectors.
+[TODO: FIX THIS SENTENCE]
+This compares the effects of compile-time optimizations that streamline register access at the cost of the ability to change the number of registers on the fly.

+This trade-off results in a 20 to 50 times speed-up.

+### `complete`

+In order to improve performance, `signalgp-lite` omits a function stack and implements inner while-loops in terms of `jump` instructions.
+The complete benchmark adds tag matching and complex control flow to the prior benchmarks' instruction set.
+Tag-based referencing is used to toggle module activation.
+This in turn allows for complex regulation mechanics and control flow.

+Given the stripped-down control flow of `signalgp-lite`'s instructions, we can observe a 30 to 55 times speed-up compared to the vanilla SignalGP lambda-based operators.

+### `sans_regulation`

+Since regulation hinders tag-match caching, we wanted to measure changes both with and without regulation, This benchmark measures the complete instruction set without regulation-specific instructions ([list them here]).

+This introduces a 35 to 47 times speedup.
+We can conclude that `signalgp-lite` offers significant performance improvements even on simulations that do not heavily depend on regulation.

 # Replication Results

-Since `signalgp-lite` is intended to be a replacement for the original SignalGP in artifical life situations, it is important to quantitatively determine how accurately it can replicate its results.
+Since `signalgp-lite` is intended to be a replacement for the original SignalGP in artifical life situations, it is important to verify how accurately it can replicate its results.
 Two experiments from the original SignalGP paper were replicated [1].

 ## Changing Enviroment Problem